CiaraStrawberry/TemporalKit/README.md

 # TemporalKit

 An easy solution for adding Temporal Stability to a Stable Diffusion Render via an automatic1111 extension

+*You must install FFMPEG to path before running this*

 You can find a demonstration run through with a single batch here: